 The empirical data confirm the expected outcomes from the wedge in the health care market: health care expenditures and costs are rising faster than our economy.
-According to the Centers for Medicare & Medicaid Services, total national health expenditures accounted for more than 16 percent of our economy in 2007 (see Figure 2); and are expected to be about 18 percent of GDP in 2009.14 expenditures were years of rapid health expenditure growth.
+According to the Centers for Medicare & Medicaid Services, total national health expenditures accounted for more than 16 percent of our economy in 2007 (see Figure 2); and are expected to be about 18 percent of GDP in 2009.14 most of the 1990s.
+In between the periods of steady health expenditures were years of rapid health expenditure growth.